Lockly History, Family Crest & Coats of Arms

 Early Origins of the Lockly family

 Richard de Lokesley, taillour, temp.
 14 Edward III was listed in the Freemen of York and the Yorkshire Poll Tax Rolls of 1379 list Thomas de Lokeslay.

 John de Lokkesleye was listed in the Subsidy Rolls of Worcestershire in 1275 and a few years later, John de Loxelegh was listed in the Feet of Fines for Surrey (1315-1316.)

 Early History of the Lockly family

 This web page shows only a small excerpt of our Lockly research.
-Another 181 words (13 lines of text) covering the years 118 and 1180 are included under the topic Early Lockly History in all our PDF Extended History products and printed products wherever possible.
+Another 91 words (6 lines of text) covering the years 118 and 1180 are included under the topic Early Lockly History in all our PDF Extended History products and printed products wherever possible.

 Lockly Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Lockly have been found, including Loxley, Lockley, Locksley and others.

 Early Notables of the Lockly family (pre 1700)

 More information is included under the topic Early Lockly Notables in all our PDF Extended History products and printed products wherever possible.

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Lockly, or a variant listed above:

 Lockly Settlers in United States in the 17th Century

 - Tho Lockly, who arrived in Virginia in 1639

 - Joseph Lockly, who arrived in Virginia in 1651